Programme

 Projects with PPI Forums

-Eastbourne Downs Primary Care Trust PPI Forum and East Sussex Hospitals NHS Trust PPI Forum supported the HOSC's monitoring of the All Saints re-provisioning plans.
+Eastbourne Downs Primary Care Trust PPI Forum and East Sussex Hospitals NHS Trust PPI Forum supported HOSC's monitoring of the All Saints re-provisioning plans.
 Members of the PPI Forums visited and reported on arrangements for patients at Hailsham 2, Eastbourne District General Hospital and Firwood House.

 East Sussex County Healthcare PPI Forum worked with HOSC on the Carers' Review and produced a complementary report 'Day for Carers' which was distributed with the HOSC report.